This is solely a portfolio for me to submit with applications.

 Get to know me

 Hello!
 I’m colbert2677.
-I’m 18 years old and am an avid participant of various pastimes and hobbies, most notably anime and programming.
+I’m 21 years old and am an avid participant of various pastimes and hobbies, most notably anime and programming.
 I have been on Roblox since 2010 and possess far too many accounts, assets, history, commitments and more on this site.
-My ultimate goal is to take my hobby and start turning it into revenue for three main causes: supporting myself and my needs, supporting my favourite creators and having some spending money for my hobbies.
+My ultimate goal is to take my hobby and start turning it into revenue for three main causes: supporting myself and helping the family, supporting my favourite creators and having some spending money for my hobbies.

 I can’t write a proper conclusion here, because I like to think that my story has not ended yet.
 My story is continually being authored, with many experiences along the way.
 I am always hopeful that the next chapter will be better than the last.